Heart Safe Community Awards

 The Award is named in honor of James O. Page, who has been a visionary and a national leader in fire-service EMS for over three decades.

-Ludwig Honored with 2018 James O. Page EMS Achievement Award
+IAFC Honors Katherine West with 2020 James O. Page EMS Achievement Award

 Past James O. Page Award Recipients (pdf)